-Through its website and social networks, CU-CitizenAccess offers the opportunity for members of the community – including citizens, journalists, and university students – to share news and information, raise and discuss important issues, and suggest solutions.
-The project also serves as a platform for new and innovative journalism techniques and practices.
+Through its website and social networks, CU-CitizenAccess also offers the opportunity for members of the community – including citizens and professional journalists – to share news stories, information, raise and discuss important issues, and suggest solutions.

 The newsroom is overseen by Brant Houston, the Knight Chair in Investigative Reporting at the Journalism Department of the College of Media at the University of Illinois at Urbana-Champaign.
 Pamela G. Dempsey and Dylan Tiger serve as editors and assist students in reporting.
 Dylan Tiger is also the online administrator.

 The newsroom began with funding from the Marajen Stevick Foundation and the University of Illinois and a matching grant from the John S. Knight and James L. Knight Foundation.

 The newsroom works with Illinois Public Media in Urbana, Illinois, The Daily Illini, The News-Gazette in Champaign, Illinois and other university newsrooms in the Midwest.

 If you are interested in getting involved or in making a donation to CU-CitizenAccess, please contact Brant Houston at email@example.com.